haxpor/appvkek/README.md

 # appvkek
 Cli tool to check your approved permission with contracts connected with your wallet address, and allow to disapprove them.
 Support BSC (first), then Ethereum, and Polygon chain.

+# Brief
 The goal of this tool is to list out potential token contracts which are approved with allowance such that user can externally set a new amount of allowance later.

-At first this tool could possibly include automated disapprove allowance for all token contracts, but for now, it's clearer and better to do it externally with additional tool which is in working; will update here when there's some progress.
+At first, I planned to include an automated feature to disapprove all non-zero allowance balance.
+But that would be too much destructive, and risky for gas fees to blowing up unexpectedly.

+So for now, I've planned to implement another tool to help as an executor of smart contract's method against the target contract address.
+So it is safer and separated in sense of responsibility.
+I'll update more later when such project comes into fruition.

 # Setup